videojs/video.js/docs/guides/options.md

 Allows overriding the default URL to vtt.js, which may be loaded asynchronously to polyfill support for `WebVTT`.

+This option will be used in the "novtt" build of video.js (i.e. `video.novtt.js`).
+Otherwise, vtt.js is bundled with video.js.

 ## Component Options

 The Video.js player is a component.
 Like all components, you can define what children it includes, what order they appear in, and what options are passed to them.